kartoza/docker-geoserver/README.md

 to use a strong password otherwise the default one is set up.

 ```
-ie VERSION=2.20.0
+ie VERSION=2.20.4
 docker run -it --name geoserver  -e TOMCAT_EXTRAS=true -p 8600:8080 kartoza/geoserver:${VERSION}
 ```

 **Note:** If `TOMCAT_EXTRAS` is set to false, requests to the root webapp ("/") will return HTTP status code 404.
 To issue a redirect to the GeoServer webapp ("/geoserver/web") set `ROOT_WEBAPP_REDIRECT=true`

 ### Upgrading image to use a specific version
 During initialization, the image will run a script that updates the passwords.
 This is recommended to change passwords the first time that GeoServer runs.
-If you are migrating your GeoServer instance, from one a lower version to a higher one you will need to set the environment variable `EXISTING_DATA_DIR=true`
+If you are migrating your GeoServer instance, from one a lower version to a higher one you will need to set the environment variable `EXISTING_DATA_DIR`; unset it to run the initialization script.

 The environment variable will ensure that the password initialization is skipped during the startup procedure.